JHaydenDev/Github-Commit-Tool/README.md

 I built this project as a take home test.
 It utilizes the github API to monitor its own commit history.
 To run this application your first will need to follow the following steps.

-1: Setup Option 2: Local Development Environment

-Optional: Instructions for following along locally using your preferred text editor This setup requires more work but allows you to complete the tutorial using an editor of your choice.
-Here are the steps to follow:

 1. Make sure you have a recent version of Node.js installed.
 You can find it here: https://nodejs.org/en/

 2. A Code Editor installed (if you plan on changing anything).
 I reccommend VS Code: https://code.visualstudio.com/download